skupperproject/refdog/input/concepts/listener.md

 clients.
 The routing key is a string identifier that binds the listener to connectors in remote sites.

+On Kubernetes, a listener is implemented as a Service.
+On Docker, Podman, and Linux, it is a listening socket bound to a local network interface.

 <figure>
   <img src="images/service-1.svg"/>
   <figcaption>Client connections forwarded to servers</figcaption>